 Your university management consisting of the Executive Board and the faculties

 At the Faculty of Theology the courses are primarily offered digitally.
 If conditions permit, the digital offerings can be supplemented by individual presence elements.
-In the interest of joint academic work, the introductory course for first semester students is likely to be made possible, as well as teaching and learning in presence in smaller seminars and exercises and on a voluntary basis.
 Information on selected courses taught in classroom format can be found in the course catalogue of the Faculty of Theology, current news on the winter semester can be found on the Faculty's website.

-The winter semester 2020/21 will continue to be held digitally.
-In the Faculty of Humanities, the Dean's Office develops criteria for presence elements within this digital teaching together with the subjects.
-In the future, presence teaching can take place in individual cases, even if online teaching is possible.
+The winter semester 2020/21 primarily takes place digitally.
+In the Faculty of Arts and Humanities, the Dean's Office has developed criteria for presence elements within this digital teaching.
+Presence teaching takes place in individual cases, only if online teaching is not possible.
 Students will receive information with the concrete notes on the respective course.

 In all of the German and English language courses of study offered by the faculty, lectures and large seminars are realised in the winter semester as digital teaching-learning events.
 Detailed regulations and information are available on the Corona pandemic information page on the website of the Faculty of Agricultural and Nutritional Sciences: or in English.

-The lectures, seminars and exercises mostly take place in digital form (synchronous or asynchronous).
+The lectures, seminars and exercises primarily take place digitally (synchronous or asynchronous).
 Practical training in the laboratory, in the field or during excursions can take place in attendance, regarding the current rules of hygiene.
 These forms of practical exercises are an essential part of scientific teaching.
 The individual subjects provide information on their respective websites about the modules with practical contents (small groups).
 Central Corona website of the Faculty of Mathematics and Natural Sciences

-At the Faculty of Business, Economics, and Social Sciences all lectures are offered digitally. individual presence elements are possible, if the conditions allow it.
+At the Faculty of Business, Economics, and Social Sciences all lectures are offered digitally.
+Individual presence elements are possible, if the conditions allow it.
 In the interest of joint scientific work, teaching and learning in presence may be made possible in smaller seminars and exercises and on a voluntary basis.
 We therefore ask you to pay attention to the announcements of the individual courses in UnivIS und in OpenOlat zu beachten.